anvilproject/anvil-portal/content/learn/principal-investigators/setting-up-lab-accounts.md

 **GCP Billing Account Budget**  - You can create multiple budgets for each Google Billing Account.
 Each budget can specify a project, budget amount, and alerts.

 **Terra Billing Project** - Terra Billing Projects are linked to a single GCP Payment Account and one or more Terra workspaces.
 When compute is launched in a workspace, the compute charges are billed to the Google Billing Account associated with the workspace’s Terra Billing Project.
-When Terra Billing Project is created, its “twin” Google Billing Project is created, linking Tera to Google Billing.
+When a Terra Billing Project is created, its “twin” Google Billing Project is created, linking Terra to Google Billing.

-**Terra Workspace** - A workspace is a Terra resource that can hold data and analysis tools.
+**Terra Workspace** - A workspace is a Terra resource that holds data and analysis tools.
 Uploading data into a workplace, storing data in a workspace over time, and running compute from within a workspace all incur GCP charges.

 ## Helpful Resources